 The police typically need permission in order to search your trunk.

-Take action against police misconduct after
+Take action against police misconduct afterwards

 If you believe an officer has mishandled the traffic stop, search or arrest, according to the law, you should still cooperate with the officer.

-Afterword, it's wise to consult an attorney to discuss your options.
+Afterward, it's wise to consult an attorney to discuss your options.
 An attorney can help you understand your rights and fight for you when they've been violated.